jss367/calibration_trivia/README.md

 Don't display "Choose a Session" after you've already selected one.

+add a back button for the group questioner mode?

 ## Functionality

 In both single and group mode, the results are not shown until the end.